v0.1.11Claude Fable 5 pricingLatest update

 Apple charges $99/year for a Developer ID and CodexIsland is free.
 The unsigned route is normal for OSS Mac apps.
 If you'd like to sponsor a signed build, GitHub Sponsors is open.

-Yes.
-Both endpoints are undocumented.
-File an issue and the User-Agent / beta header / parser will be updated.
+CodexIsland may need an app update when those undocumented endpoints change.
+File an issue and the User-Agent, beta header, or parser will be updated.

 5 minutes is the floor — Settings lets you bump it to 15m or 30m.
 Anthropic rate-limits the usage endpoint aggressively per token; 30-second polling burns the daily quota in an afternoon and the window-based data has nothing to show for itself except a 429.

-It reads the session logs Claude Code and Codex CLI already write to ~/.claude/projects/ and ~/.codex/sessions/, then prices each token event against an embedded pricing snapshot.
-No upload, no calls to any billing endpoint — the math is local.
+It reads the session logs Claude Code and Codex already write to ~/.claude/projects/ and ~/.codex/sessions/, then prices token events against an embedded pricing snapshot.
+No upload, no calls to any billing endpoint — the estimate is local.

 If a session log references a model that isn't in the embedded pricing snapshot — usually a brand-new release or a preview — CodexIsland counts the tokens but can't translate them to dollars.
 The total stays an undercount until the next release ships an updated snapshot.
 The warning shows how many models in the current window are affected.